Fahd-Har/CW2025/README.md

     - Initialize game clock as an enhancement for gaming experience using JavaFX's `Timeline()`.
     - Exposes the elapsed time as a bindable `StringProperty` (MM:SS).
     - Implements pause/resume logic by tracking `pauseDuration` to prevent the timer from including time spent while paused, ensuring accurate time keeping.
-    - This helps support Single Responsibility Principle (SRP) by dedicating a class purely to time tracking.
+    - This helps support SRP by dedicating a class purely to time tracking.

 - **CountClearedRows** Path: src/main/java/com/comp2042/model/logic/CountClearedRows.java
     - Count the number of lines removed throughout the game as an enhancement for gaming experience.